web3goals/consistency-space-prototype/README.md

 To build this project, I used:

-- Zora and Mode networks for storing smart contracts that allow people to create and manage their activities in the form of tokens.
+- Zora and Mode networks for storing smart contracts that allow people to create and manage their activities and profiles in the form of tokens.
 - And Ethereum Attestation Service to store activity check-ins made by users.

 ## 🔮 What's next